drvspw/rebar3-templates/otprel/README.md

 ### Installation
 1. Clone this repository
-2. Copy all the files in `otp-rel` directory to `~/.config/rebar3/templates/`
+2. Copy all the files in `otprel` directory to `~/.config/rebar3/templates/`
 3. Check if the templates are available
 ```
 $ rebar3 new
 ...
-otp-rel (custom): Complete OTP Release application structure
+otprel (custom): Complete OTP Release application structure
 ...
 ```

 ### Usage
-- Create a new project directory `<appname>`
-- Create project structure
 ```
-$ cd <appname>
-$ rebar3 new otp-rel <appname>
+$ rebar3 new otprel <appname>
 ```

-This creates the following files in the current directory
+This creates a new directory `<appname>` with the following directory structure
 ```
 .
 ├── config